jaredly/j3/Roadmap.md

 - [x] changing a name shouldn't break things

+- [ ] I want different levels for "errors".
+  - Some should only show up when you're ... done?
+Or at least be less loud. maybe all errors should make a little one-liner below the form ... actually I like that. nice and inline

 - [ ] ok, so "on autocomplete", we need to do our best effort to update relevant types. this MIGHT happen across-terms if we're in the sandbox, so look out kids.
 - [ ] also, space etc. at the end of an identifier should trigger the on-autocomplete if there's something available.